HallerPatrick/icecream/README.md

 # <center>IceCreamDart</center>
 <h1 align="center">
   <img src="icon.png" width="600px" alt="icecream">
 </h1>

-### IceCreamDart is a flavor off a good tasting debugger
+### iceream for Dart is a flavor of a good tasting debugger

 It is a library inspired by the python [icecream](https://github.com/gruns/icecream) library